 Once you have completed your planning, you will pop all the relevant information in a content calendar, a document that helps organise your information, track results and evolve plans ongoing.

 Once you’ve settled on what you’re going to create (and who it’s created for), you’ll need to decide where your content should live, and how you can get it to grow.

-Traditionally, it was enough to just post your content on your blog, and on your social channels, but with organic reach declining across channels in recent times, the chances of having your content discovered are diminishing.
+Traditionally, it was enough to just post your content on your blog, and on your social media channels.
+In 2020, with organic reach declining across all major channels, the chances of having your content discovered are diminishing.

 This is why you need to carefully consider how to use owned, earned and paid avenues to maximise reach and ROI.

 These are channels owned by your brand, such as websites, apps, brand blogs and social media pages – they’re places that are free and where you have total control.

 We treat this as the logical first step and mandatory for content amplification.
 For instance, if you’ve written an article, you will publish it within your owned channels at first place – your website or blog and on any relevant social media channel(s).